Benedolt/ubuntu-on-legacy-macs/MacBook7,1 (A1342).md

 ```
 Now you can lauch the extension manager from the dash and then search for and install the extension from there.

+### Get the delete key back

+Using X.org you can use this method in order to convert the eject key in the top right of the keyboard to be the delete key.
+Again this is totally optional - I just never need an eject key, but often need to delete stuff. :)

+To do that, install AutoKey from the repos: $ sudo apt install autokey-gtk Run AutoKey, create a new Phrase, put <delete> in the big white text entry box and set the hotkey to <code169>.
+In the preferences window make sure that AutoKey is set to startup on login and that's that. :)

 ## Ressources
 - [MacBook Specs on Everymac](https://everymac.com/systems/apple/macbook/specs/macbook-core-2-duo-2.4-white-13-polycarbonate-unibody-mid-2010-specs.html)